 - (C) LAD

 Remember that the inside of a plasma membrane is nonpolar.
 The outside phase and the inside phase are polar because they’re facing the water.
 But within the membrane itself is nonpolar.
 So we need nonpolar amino acids.

-Bryan goes on to explain the typical areas in the body where you don't want any charges in them.
-On the insides of a globular protein, you want the polar guys pointing out towards the water.
+It helps to know where in the body you want charged amino acids and where you can’t have them.
+On the insides of a globular protein, you want the polar amino acids pointing out towards the water.
 This is in the case of a protein floating around in the cytoplasm or floating around in the blood.
-So the inside of a globular protein would be nonpolar and the inside of the cell membrane would be nonpolar.
+So the inside of a globular protein would be nonpolar, along with the inside of cell membranes.

 Question 47: Assuming all other conditions are equal, which of the following amino acids is expected to have the most positive charge at physiological pH?